Trails for Paddling, Hiking, and Biking

 West Beach - Indiana Dunes National Park

 Sandy & Boardwalks.
 The West Beach area at Indiana Dunes National Park is located at the eastern end of the Miller Beach neighborhood.
-This is the site of “Diana of the Dunes Dare” famous Succession Trail (which inspired the theory of Ecological Succession).
+This is the site of “Diana of the Dunes Dare” famous Succession Trail.
 It starts at the beach and winds through dunes, pines, deciduous forest, and up many stairs to a scenic overview with panoramic views of the Chicago skyline and Lake Michigan.
 The West Beach trails include The Long Lake Trail, the West Beach trail, and the Dune Succession Trails, which wind through wetlands and dunes.
 Listed as an Important Birding Area by the Audubon Society.

 Diana of the Dunes (her real name was Mabel Gray) lived in this section of the national park but was a frequent visitor in the “Town of Miller”, now known as Miller Beach to see friends and get provisions.